How Checkers Was Solved

 Machine learning is the underlying concept for the current wave of artificial intelligence.
 The descendants of that early work now promise to revolutionize whole industries and labor markets.
 But Samuel’s programs never had much success against actual humans.
 In May 1958, several members of the Endicott Johnson Corporation Chess and Checkers Club trounced the computer, much to the delight of the Binghamton Press and Sun-Bulletin.

-“The human brain, sometimes lost sight of in an age of satellites, frozen foods and electronic data processing machines, returned to former glories early today,” the paper said.
+“The human brain, sometimes lost sight of in an age of satellites, frozen foods, and electronic data processing machines, returned to former glories early today,” the paper said.
 “The 704, Dr. Samuel explained, does not think.
 What it does, he said, is to search its ‘memory,’ stored on tape, of checkerboard situations it has encountered previously.
 Then it rejects choices which have turned out badly in the past and makes moves which turned out well.”

 This still would work pretty well as a description of what’s known as “reinforcement learning,” one of the basket of machine-learning techniques that has revitalized the field of artificial intelligence in recent years.
-The man who wrote the book Reinforcement Learning, Rich Sutton, called Samuel’s research the “earliest” work that’s “now viewed as directly relevant” to the current AI enterprise.
+One of the men who wrote the book Reinforcement Learning, Rich Sutton, called Samuel’s research the “earliest” work that’s “now viewed as directly relevant” to the current AI enterprise.
 And Sutton also happens to be one of Schaeffer’s colleagues at the University of Alberta, where Google’s DeepMind AI shop recently announced it will set up its first international research office.

-While his techniques were groundbreaking, 10 years later Samuel had made, in his own words, “limited progress” on the problem, though he’d kept working at it at IBM, while visiting at MIT, and then with a Department of Defense grant at Stanford.
+While his techniques were groundbreaking, 10 years later Samuel had made, in his own words, “limited progress” on the problem, though he’d kept working at it at IBM, while visiting at the Massachusetts Institute of Technology, and then with a Department of Defense grant at Stanford University.
 As with so many of the currently hot AI techniques, he just did not have the computational horsepower or datasets that he needed to make the beautiful ideas work.

 So when Schaeffer began building his own software, he went straight back to Samuel, and found that he could not exactly follow Samuel’s path.
 He’d have to build a new system.
 At first they called it The Beast, but eventually they named it Chinook after the warm winds that sometimes blow through Edmonton.

 The work consumed Schaeffer.
-As he described it in his 1997 book, “Sometimes, when I had difficulty getting to sleep, I would fantasize about the exhilaration that I would experience when CHINOOK finally defeated the Terrible Tinsley.”
+As he described it in his 1997 book, “Sometimes, when I had difficulty getting to sleep, I would fantasize about the exhilaration that I would experience when Chinook finally defeated the Terrible Tinsley.”
 His wife would interrupt his reveries asking, “You’re thinking about him again, aren’t you?”

 As the software developed through the years, it retained two core components.
 The first is easy to understand: It’s a “book” of complete computations of every possible checkers position with a certain small number of pieces on the board.
 So, if there were six pieces left—and as time went on, seven, then eight—Schaeffer’s software knew every possible combination.
 Back in the early ’90s, it took vast amounts of computer time to be able to run all those calculations.